aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 __NOTE:__

-* We automatically deploy a replica to the stack region.
-User only needs to specify additional replication regions.
 * User can add as many replicas when creating the table.
 But, after that you can only add/remove a single replica in a stack update.